 Windows notebooks, too, typically include more local storage for the Windows OS and associated apps: 128GB or 256GB is acceptable, though there’s really no upper limit.
-Chromebooks, meanwhile, don’t need much more than 16GB or so, assuming Google-oriented users are taking advantage of the Drive online storage, or stashing Android apps on an SD card.
+Chromebooks, meanwhile, don’t need much more than 32GB or so, assuming Google-oriented users are taking advantage of the Google Drive online storage, or stashing Android apps on an SD card.
 Less storage means less cost; many Chromebooks also use inexpensive eMMC flash storage to save even further.
 Both Chromebooks and Windows tablets allow external storage.

-The only Chromebook with Google Assistant support so far is the Google Pixelbook.
-Instead, Google’s built-in intelligence is primarily put to use in the Chrome OS “Launcher.”
+One of the few Chromebooks with Google Assistant support so far is the Google Pixelbook.
+Instead, Google’s built-in intelligence is primarily put to use in the ChromeOS “Launcher.”
 Like the Chrome browser, you type a search question into the Launcher and Google will return answers.
-The feature is rolled out on Chrome OS 90.
+The feature was originally rolled out on ChromeOS 90.

 Is a Chromebook or laptop better for office work?

 You might think that Office would be restricted to Windows, but that’s not true either: Office.com, also known as Office Online, runs in a web browser, and—assuming you have a subscription to Office 365 (now called Microsoft 365)—offers nearly all the functionality that the Office 365 suite does.
-(Microsoft Office apps are also available as Android apps, but it’s simpler to run them within the browser.)
+(Microsoft Office apps are also available as Android apps, but it’s sometimes simpler to run them within the browser.)
 In fact, given that it’s powered by the cloud, you’ll find that Office Online sometimes gets updated with new features before they arrive on Microsoft 365.
 Office is typically used by most enterprises, and if your company administrator allows it, even shared corporate resources may be accessible via a Chromebook.

-There’s one tweak: as of August 2021, Microsoft won’t support the Android version of Office apps on a Chromebook.
-That doesn’t mean you can’t run Office on a Chromebook; you’ll just need to use Office.com (AKA Office Online) instead.
+There’s one tweak: As of August 2021, Microsoft won’t support the Android version of Office apps on a Chromebook.
+That doesn’t mean you can’t run Office on a Chromebook; you’ll just need to use Office.com (aka Office Online) instead.

 The Google Workspace suite also runs online, though it’s focused on the essentials, with fewer features than Office but a renewed focus on collaboration.
 I spent over a year exclusively working on a Chromebox (the nearly defunct desktop version of a Chromebook) and found Google’s simple interface and instantaneous autosaves superior to the Windows version of Office at the time.
 (Office apps like Word now autosave, too.)
 For our purposes, both Google Workspace and Office Online will run on either a plain Chromebook or Windows PC; however, if you need access to a local copy of Office, only a PC will suffice.

-The gist is that productivity is possible on either a Chromebook or Windows PC with a minimal amount of effort, though you’ll may want to pay for a subscription for either Office or Google’s suite of apps to get maximum benefit and storage space.
+The gist is that productivity is possible on either a Chromebook or Windows PC with a minimal amount of effort, though you may want to pay for a subscription for either Office or Google’s suite of apps to get maximum benefit and storage space.
 You may also find Windows PCs a bit more easy to configure for printing.

 Can a Chromebook play games as well as a Windows PC?

-With the vast history of classic PC games available to Windows machines, the PC is clearly dominant as far as on-the-device gaming is concerned.
-However, there are also games that are “exclusive” to Chromebooks, thanks to 2016’s Chrome OS 53, and its ability to run Android apps and games.
+With the vast history of classic PC games available to Windows machines, the PC is clearly dominant where gaming is concerned.
+However, there are also games that are “exclusive” to Chromebooks, thanks to 2016’s ChromeOS 53, and its ability to run Android apps and games.
 All Chromebooks made since 2019 (and some earlier models) have this capability.
 But the distinction is not quite as profound as it once was.

 Which offers more apps, Chromebooks or Windows PCs?